Here is a real time overview of all the steps to prove for yourself that Keyless Encryption works. This overview takes under four minutes.

 3. You and your confidant are now set for as many years as you wish of never seeing a key as you exchange files and messages securely.

 4. You can add as many other confidants as you wish to your roster.
-The time required is small -- agree on an authentication code, add a new roster entry, and send a test message.
+The time required is small -- agree on a confidant code, add a new roster entry, and send a test message.